Finax Blog

 As long as you know why you're investing, have built your portfolio on a solid foundation, invest regularly, and don't abandon your investment goal, there's no reason to panic-monitor your portfolio's development several times a day.
 It's the equivalent of standing on the scale every hour while trying to lose weight.

-Markets fluctuate and if you keep stalking your portfolio all day long, also stressing out due to the hustle and bustle on TV, web portals, and social media, you’ll greatly increase your chances of making an incorrect decision.
+Markets fluctuate and if you keep stalking your portfolio all day long, also stressing out due to the hustle and bustle on the TV, web portals, and social media, you’ll greatly increase your chances of making an incorrect decision.

 Remember that all media – whether traditional or online – follow one lesson: "If it bleeds, it leads".
 Their goal is to deliver the most dramatic messages and give them an emotional charge because that's the only way they can keep the viewer's attention.
 While you feel the world is ending, their advertising revenue is soaring.